ourlifeloop/marketing/src/cms/training-faqs/how-do-i-add-a-repetitive-activity.md

 ---
 question: How do I add a recurring activity?
-answer: ' On the feature menu, click on the "Calendar" tab.
+answer: ' On the feature menu, select the "Calendar" tab.
 Click on the day you would like to add an activity to or on and select "+ Add Activity" on the top right.
 A form will appear to the right of your calendar.
 Enter your activity information into the form.
 Under reoccurring, click on set and select the